 8. Salt & Pepper Shakers

-These mini Patron bottles aren’t just for sampling liquor.
+Those mini Patron bottles aren't just for sampling liquor.
 You can also repurpose them as stylish salt and pepper shakers.
+Remember, no plastic liquor bottles because who wants that?
+We think these would be cute in Crown Royal bottles as well.

 7. Bottle Planter Kits

-With a glass cutter and some plants, you can transform your old bottle into a mini garden.
+With a glass cutter and some plants, you can transform your old bottle into a mini garden of succulents.
 This is a trendy and sustainable piece that would look good indoors or out.

 6. Stone Textured Wine Bottle